 On December 17, 2014, the Company, together with all the shareholders of Monumento Rail Transit Corp., entered into a Settlement Agreement with Metro Rail Transit Development Corporation (MRTDEVCO) and companies who are parties to a Vested Rights Agreement dated May 22, 1995, whereby MRTDEVCO agreed to assign parties of the Vested Rights Agreement the development rights to specific developable areas of the 16 hectares Depot in North Triangle corner EDSA, North Avenue and Mindanao Avenue.
-The assignment of development rights, however, are conditioned on the assumption of the assignees of the obligation to pay the respective share in the gross receipts of the lease or sub-lease interests in the depot to shareholders of Monumento Rail Transit Corp.
+The assignment of development rights, however, are conditioned on the assumption of the assignees of the obligation to pay royalties to shareholders of Monumento Rail Transit Corp.
 (Monumento Rail) arising from the developments in the Depot in accordance with the Deed of Assignment of Development Rights of June 16, 1995 between Metro Rail Transit Corp.
 Ltd. (MRTCL) and MRTDEVCO, the Assignment and Assumption Agreement of December 18, 2000 between MRTCL and the Company, and Deed of assignment between by MRTDEVCO to NTDCC on February 21, 2002.
-(See Note 8)
+(See Note 9)

 As one of the stockholders of Monumento Rail, the Company is entitled to receive 28.47% of the lease income computed at 5% of the gross receipts of the rental income from 8.3 ha commercial center and 5% of the gross proceeds of sale or leases on improvements constructed on the 4.6 ha lot pads less management fees and general and administrative expenses relative to the leased areas under the Development Rights Assignment.
-(See Note 8)
+(See Note 9)

-As of reporting date, the Company recognized Depot Royalty income amounting to P25,010,689 which was paid in 2016. (see Notes 6 and 10.1)
+As of December 31, 2016 and 2015, the Company recognized Depot Royalty amounting to P27,064,458 and P25,010,689, respectively which was paid in subsequent year.
+(See Notes 6 and 11.1)